 Donations and bequests to the Foundation are used for charitable giving, scholarships and fulfilling the church's mission.
 Brochure with more information on charitable giving and bequests to the Foundation is available by clicking on Foundation Brochure.

 Foundation Scholarships: The Foundation offers two scholarships each Spring.
 The Foundation Scholarship is for an active member of our church and The Katie Payne Scholarship is for a woman pursuing a nursing or medical arts career or a career in law, government or public service.
 Click on the blue scholarship name above for the application.

-The packet containing your application, transcript, and letters of recommendation must be postmarked April 15th or earlier.
+The packet containing your application, transcript, and two letters of recommendation must be postmarked April 15th or earlier.

 Walk to Emmaus Fourth Day groups for men and women also meet at the church.